-Inviolable Rule No. 2 is never buy anything out of the City of Los Angeles, California without negotiating a return and refund agreement with the seller using the Ebay messaging system.
-Both the Netherlands and Los Angleles have world class camera butchers working there who specialize in the ruination of Contax equipment, making it look pretty and then selling it on Ebay.
+Rule No. 3 is never buy anything out of the City of Los Angeles, California without negotiating a return and refund agreement with the seller using the Ebay messaging system.
+Both the Netherlands and Los Angeles have world class camera butchers working there who specialize in the ruination of Contax equipment, making it look pretty and then selling it on Ebay.

-There's almost no way you can go wrong if you can buy a Contax with a lens on it for $50.00 or less.
+There's almost no way you can go wrong if you can buy a Contax with a lens on it for $50.00 or less to put on your shelf as a collectable paper weight..
 If you are going to pay more you need to keep some things in mind, particularly if you intend to use the camera to take pictures.
 The following tips are all based upon my experiences with Contax cameras purchased on Ebay.
-If you are interested in getting what you think you are paying for I strongly suggest you consider the following before moving forward to purchase a Contax camera on Ebay.
+If you are interested in getting what you think you are paying for I strongly suggest you consider the following before moving forward to purchase a Contax camera on Ebay or anywhere else for that matter..

-Please remember that most sellers are honest, but it is still possible to buy a bad camera from a sincere person who knows nothing about it and who believes it is in good condition.
+Please remember that most sellers are honest, but it is still possible to buy a bad camera from a sincere person who knows nothing about it's history or who has had it "serviced" prior to sale and sincerely believes this servicing was properly done.
+Many honest sellers believe the camera being sold is in good condition.
 It is also human nature to accentuate the good points about a thing being put up for sale and to minimize its bad points.

 My experience is a 75% disappointment ratio.
 This is to say that about 75% of the cameras I buy disappoint me when they arrive.
 Fortunately I have the skills, materials and resources to make most things right in a bad camera.